-1 is really into gaming
+1 is really into gamin

 2 is in a hurry.

 3 is an art director.

 4 works in gaming.

-- 4 Look at the expressions for opening and closing conversations again.
-Underline the formal expressions. - 5 Pronunciation short questions - 1.8 Listen to these conversations.
+4 Look at the expressions for opening and closing conversations again.
+Which expressions are more formal?

+5 Pronunciation short questions

+1.8 Listen to these conversations.
 Notice how the speakers use short questions to show interest.

-1 Hiro: It's one of my favorites.
+1 Hiro: It's one of my favourites.
 Lucy: Is it?

-2 Colin: I mostly work on web ads.
+2 Colin: I mostly work on web adverts.

 Paola: Do you?
 3 Paola: I'm in sales.
 Colin: Oh, are you?

-- Work in pairs.
-Practice the conversations. - 6 Imagine you are a representative at a volunteering fair.
-Complete the chart with your own information.
-Introduce yourself to potential volunteers.
-Talk to and arrange to follow up with people with similar interests or experience.
+- b Work in pairs.
+Practise the conversations. - 6 Imagine you are representing your school or organization at a volunteering fair.
+Complete your information.
+Then introduce yourself to as many people as you can.
+Find volunteers that have similar interests and experience.
+Arrange to follow up with interesting contacts.